awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 The following example policy statements show how to control access to a specific file, all of the files in a directory, or all of the files associated with a key pair ID\.
 The examples also show how to control access from an individual IP address or a range of IP addresses, and how to prevent users from using the signed URL after a specified date and time\.

-If you copy and paste any of these examples, remove any whitespace \(including tabs and newline characters\), replace the applicable values with your own values, and include a newline character after the closing brace \( \} \)\.
+If you copy and paste any of these examples, remove any whitespace \(including tabs and newline characters\), replace the values with your own values, and include a newline character after the closing brace \( \} \)\.

 For more information, see [Values that You Specify in the Policy Statement for a Signed URL That Uses a Custom Policy](#private-content-custom-policy-statement-values)\.